Last Updated on

 As if that wasn’t enough, tamanu is even being studied for use as an alternative fuel source.
 Though personally I’d rather just ride a bike and save this precious tamanu oil for my skin.
 It can also be used as part of a bug repellant blend.
 When combined with a blend of essential oils, including patchouli, it works just as well as DEET to repel barn flies.
 When just the patchouli was used, it did help some, but adding tamanu oil really amplified the effects.

 Scratch Mommy Founder Jess uses certified organic tamanu oil in a couple of products in her handcrafted skincare line, Pronounce Skincare.
 Tamanu oil is featured in her nourishing Skin Salve and also in her DeFunkifying Deodorant.

-Jess also sells certified organic tamanu oil in the apothecary, so you can create this Restorative Tamanu Salt Scrub at home.
+Jess also sells certified organic tamanu oil in the Pronounce Herbal Boutique, so you can create this Restorative Tamanu Salt Scrub at home.
 When you search here in the blog you’ll find several other DIY recipes that utilize tamanu oil…so you’ll have plenty of ways to utilize this restorative, nourishing carrier oil.

 - 3 Tbsp and 2 tsp Sweet Almond Oil (certified organic sweet almond oil)